stanford-cs348k/readings/README.md

 * Let’s specifically constrast the abstractions of Ludwig with that of a lower-level ML system like TensorFlow.
 TensorFlow/MX.Net/PyTorch largely abstract ML model definition as a DAG of N-Tensor operations.
 How is Ludwig different?
 What are the operators and what are the data-types exchanged by operators?
 What is the value of having richer types than just forcing all input/output data to be an N-D tensor?

+__Other Recommended Readings:__
+* [TensorFlow: A System for Large-Scale Machine Learning](https://www.usenix.org/system/files/conference/osdi16/osdi16-abadi.pdf).
+Abadi et al. OSDI 2016
+   * It is interesting to compare these design decisions against those in emerging systems like Overton and Ludwig.